VITObelgium/emap/README.md

 - `report_year` the report year of the emission data of the model run
 - `spatial_pattern_exceptions` path to an xlsx file in which exceptions for spatial patterns are configured.
 These exceptions overrule the standard rules for spatial patterns.
 - `included_pollutants` List of pollutants to include in the model run, this setting is optional, if it is not present all the configured pollutants will be included in the run.
+- `scenario` First search for input files with the `_scenario` suffix before using the default input files, allows easy creation of scenarios with modified input files
+- `point_source_rescale_threshold` The threshold for allowing automatic rescaling of point sources when they exceed the reported total emissions [0 - 100]

 ### Output section
 This section configures the output of the model